 “On the tattoo, an ATiny85 microcontroller stores and receives data from temperature sensors via electroconductive paint.
 There’s also room on there for an ambient light sensor that illuminates LEDs when it’s dark.
 And unlike a fitness tracker, you can mount it on places other than your wrist.
 The tech tattoos could be used to monitor a child’s vitals after a surgery, or provide a less public (or more, if you choose) display of fitness tracking.”

 The applications for such a biowearable are only limited by your imagination.
 As mentioned it has a number of medical applications.
 It could certainly be used to insure that mechanics of performing a job are correct, thus improving safety and preventing injury.
 It could be used to monitor the vital signs of employees in stressful jobs where they are exposed to heat and temperature.
 I think the ability to monitor the physical performance of fire fighters without some obtrusive device would be desireable.

 It could also be used as a locator in either safety situations or even in normal work conditions.
-The nice thing however, for employees who are concerned about privacy, is that the device is removable, unlike regular tattoos.
+The detachable nature of the device, as opposed to traditional tattoos, is nice for workers who are worried about privacy.
 At the end of the work day the device is removed and all concern for individual privacy is removed when the Tech Tat is removed.
 The cost factor is also relatively low, with the producer considering making them like bandages in a box.

 I am sure without too much creativity you could come up with good uses for your particular work situations.
 Would you, could you be persuaded to use such a device?